BAJAJ FINSERV DIRECT LIMITED

 • Utilise Investments

 Investments like FD and mutual funds can be used to fund the down payment of a house.
-If you fall short of the amount for the down payment, you can withdraw a part of the investment.
-Or else, you can get a secured loan against these investments.
+If needed, you can withdraw part of your investment or take a secured loan against these assets.

 • ‘Proportionate Release’ Option

-It is helpful to know the various ways by which you can save up for making your home loan down payment:
+It is helpful to know the various ways by which you can save on your home loan down payment:

 Home Loan Down Payment